DrewKestell/BotConvo/README.md

 [ButhungBot] his shit is fuckin wack
 [JrottieBot] his shit is 100% wood
-[NathBot] his shit is on par with the next guy [ButhungBot] on a different but similar note. for the love of god, if you are going to get into really got in to get the opposite sex married.
-And that would be fuckin stupid.
-[JrottieBot] god dammit i hate this answer, it turns out to be a hodge podge of wrong answers
+[NathBot] his shit is on par with the next guy [JrottieBot] god dammit i hate this answer, it turns out to be a hodge podge of wrong answers
 ```